Following the Iowa EPDST Care for Kids Periodicity Schedule, the annual well exam provides the opportunity to:

 Iowa EPSDT screening requirements include comprehensive histories, physical exams, age-appropriate screenings, immunizations and anticipatory guidance.

 As part of EPSDT screening, all children should receive regular well-child checkups to detect potential problems.
-In addition to the information below, please refer to the Iowa Periodicity Schedule and explanation for additional information on required EPSDT screenings.
+Refer to the Iowa Periodicity Schedule and explanation for additional information on required EPSDT screenings.